-- Durable: Polished concrete flooring is solid, and can stand up to heavy foot traffic or even heavy equipment in a warehouse.
+- Durable: Polished concrete’s durability is second to none for manufacturing and warehousing facilities.
+Polished concrete flooring is solid, and can stand up to heavy foot traffic or even heavy equipment in a warehouse.
 It’s almost impossible to chip, scratch or otherwise damage polished concrete floors.
 Sealed polished concrete floors are also resistant to chemicals like alkalis and acids that could cause corrosion.

 - Lasting: Polished concrete floors are sturdy.
 In many cases, a properly installed and well-maintained polished concrete floor can still last over a century, even if it stands up to a lot of wear and tear!
 Flooring materials like vinyl, wood laminates and carpeting can’t compete with this lifespan.

 - Low-maintenance: Polished concrete floors are easy to maintain.
 They don’t require you to periodically strip the surface and apply wax or other coatings like many other flooring types do.
 They’re even easy to clean.
 They don’t hold onto dirt or dust like other floors do and only require occasional mopping.